 Using the (speculative) app a user can build a database of the wines they have tasted by scanning the barcode on the bottle.
 A large library of wines has been accumulated, and the region, grape, year, price, etc are all added automatically.
 The user can then input their opinion on the flavour using a series of sliding scales, and rating their judgement along the way.

 The user information is stored in a virtual wine cellar and across an in-app map so you can build a personal bank of information and learn more about their tastes from their collection.

 The user’s database can be sorted by colour, price, grape, region, rating etc so you can easily browse for another suitable wine.

 The map is broken down in to wine regions and you can zoom in to see which wines you have added.

-We’ve also thought about advancing the app idea in to a subscription service, where the user is subscribes to a monthly/weekly postal service.
-The bottle would be chosen based off of their data and preferences.
+We’ve also thought about advancing the app concept into a subscription service, where the user subscribes to a monthly/weekly postal service to discover new wines.
+The bottles would be chosen based off of their data and preferences.

-All of these designs were created in Photoshop, Illustrator and Xd by my partner and I as we dreamt about starting our own side hustle… alas we’re yet to build it but get in touch if you can lend a hand making this a reality!
+All of these designs were created in Photoshop, Illustrator and Adobe Xd by my partner and I as we dreamt about starting our own side hustle… alas we’re yet to build it, but get in touch if you can lend a hand making this a reality!